KrauseFx/krausefx.com/_posts/2015-10-21-fastlane-is-now-part-of-fabric.md

 ### 1.0 Releases for all tools

 In the last few weeks, I’ve been focusing a lot on quality.
-All fastlane tools now use[spaceship](https://github.com/fastlane/spaceship)to communicate with Apple.
+All fastlane tools now use [spaceship](https://github.com/fastlane/spaceship) to communicate with Apple.
 I’m very excited that all fastlane tools are now available as 1.0 releases, and I’m really looking forward to the things we’re building next.

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_5626a100e4b05fed1255d17b_1445372162952__img.jpg_)